terrybroad/devart-template/project_posts/2014-03-27-Final-Prototype-Code.md

 ```

 And here is the code for the fragment shader to do that.
-I ported this into GLSL from the shader code [Will Steptoe](http://willsteptoe.com/) posted online.
+I ported this into GLSL from the CG shader code [Will Steptoe](http://willsteptoe.com/) posted online.
 ```
 uniform sampler2DRect tex;
 uniform vec2 LensCenter;